knightsUCF/CarRacing/Log.md

 # The Polish List

-- neon lights and nightmode, lights on cars
+- neon lights and nightmode, back and front lights on cars

 - ambient highway sounds, car sounds